costineesti/about-me/content/notes/system monotonic clock.md

 * This means I need to compute the time offset between these two clocks for accurate sync and add it to camera's clock.

 >[!warning] MUST DO: Check on a dual-boot laptop with native ubuntu if the timestamps still start from 0 when starting the camera.
+>Yes it does, the system boots so the clock does as well.
+Only ROS has a reference to unix time.

 ### Solution